ufidon/bc/labs/lab01/README.md

 __Tasks__

 1. Generate a Bitcoin address using command line
+2. Generate a Bitcoin address using ipython3 and python packages (base58, hashlib, fastecdsa)
-2. Create a wallet using an App, a cloud account and *a desktop application(optional)*
+3. Create a wallet using an App, a cloud account and *a desktop application(optional)*

 ## Task1: Generate a Bitcoin address then encode as a QR code using *command line*
 ```bash